Julien Offray de La Mettrie: Human nature

 He further expressed his radical beliefs by asserting himself as a determinist, dismissing the use of judges.
 He disagreed with Christian beliefs and emphasized the importance of going after sensual pleasure, a hedonistic approach to human behavior.
 He further looked at human behavior by questioning the belief that humans have a higher sense of morality than animals.
 He noted that animals rarely tortured each other and argued that some animals were capable of some level of morality.
 He believed that as machines, humans would follow the law of nature and ignore their own interests for those of others.

 Influence

 La Mettrie most directly influenced Pierre Jean Georges Cabanis, a prominent French physician.
 He worked off La Mettrie's materialistic views but modified them in order to be not as extreme.
 La Mettrie's extreme beliefs were rejected strongly, but his work did help influence psychology, specifically behaviorism.
 His influence is seen in the reductionist approach of behavioral psychologists.
-However, the backlash he received was so strong that many behaviorists knew very little to nothing about La Mettrie and rather built off other materialists with similar arguments.
+Nonetheless, the backlash he received was so strong that many behaviorists knew very little to nothing about La Mettrie and rather built off other materialists with similar arguments.

+Cybernetics and its applications to psychology are also consistent with La Mettrie's position.